XomaDev/slime/README.md

 You can also declare your methods!<br>

-For that, you will need to create a class that extends `SlimeMethods` and do change accordingly, an example:
+For that, you will need to create a class that extends `SlimeMethods` and then do change accordingly, an example:

 ```java
 class MyMethods extends SlimeMethods {